 - Hispanic Heritage Month

 - Black History Month

 - Women's History/Awareness Month

 - International Awareness

-- Asian Pacific American Heritage Month

 - Race & Social Justice Week

 - Black History Student Research Week

 - Juneteenth

-- SJDEI Education Awareness Sessions
+- SJDEIB Education Awareness Sessions

-- SJDEI Website

-SINFI Education Awareness Sessions
+SINFIB Education Awareness Sessions

 UIW's Catholic Social Teaching is a rich treasure of wisdom about building a just society and living lives of holiness amidst the challenges of modern society.
 There are various key themes that are at the heart of our Catholic social tradition...
-Life and dignity of the Human Person; Call to Family, Community, and Participation; Rights and Responsibilities; Option for the Poor and Vulnerable; the Dignity of Work and the Rights of Workers; Solidarity; and Care for God's Creation to name a few.
-The Center in association with campus partners have established and conducted various programs and informational sessions to bring awareness to our campus community.
+Life and Dignity of the Human Person; Call to Family, Community, and Participation; Rights and Responsibilities; Option for the Poor and Vulnerable; the Dignity of Work and the Rights of Workers; Solidarity; and Care for God's Creation to name a few.
+The Center in association with campus partners has established and conducted various programs and informational sessions to bring awareness to our campus community.

-Total number of UIW faculty, students, and staff that presented or attended one of the SJDEI educational awareness sessions during the 2020-2021 academic year.
+Total number of UIW faculty, students, and staff that presented or attended one of the SJDEIB educational awareness sessions during the 2020-2021 academic year.

-Total number of sessions hosted or conducted by UIW faculty, staff, and/or students as part of the SJDEI education awareness sessions.
+Total number of sessions hosted or conducted by UIW faculty, staff, and/or students as part of the SJDEIB education awareness sessions.

----Bringing awareness to the campus community of these informational and educational events; enhanced marketing and social media efforts; ----Many of the sessions were conducted on Fridays, which is a "slower" campus day for courses and student traffic;
+---Bringing awareness to the campus community of these informational and educational events; enhanced marketing and social media efforts; ---Many of the sessions were conducted on Fridays, which is a "slower" campus day for courses and student traffic;

-+outstanding response by UIW faculty, students, and staff to participate, lead, and be part of important discussions regarding SJDEI issues;
++outstanding response by UIW faculty, students, and staff to participate, lead, and be part of important discussions regarding SJDEIB issues;

-- The Center played a lead role in hosting and providing a space for such important educational discussions and conversations through the majority of the 2020-2021 academic year, although - The Juneteeth program conducted in 2021 was an extension and result of the ongoing programming and discussions on SJDEI throughout the 2020-2021 academic year.
+- The Center played a lead role in hosting and providing a space for such important educational discussions and conversations through the majority of the 2020-2021 academic year, although - The Juneteeth program conducted in 2021 was an extension and result of the ongoing programming and discussions on SJDEIB throughout the 2020-2021 academic year.

-Additional support and guidance from the Associate VP for Mission, DEI should assist and enhance SJDEI campus programming and activiting in 2021 & 2022.
+Additional support and guidance from the Associate VP for Mission, DEI should assist and enhance SJDEIB campus programming and activities in 2021-2022.